 - Student Learning Commons

 - for assistance with academic writing, learning, and study strategies.

 We can help you with

 - how to find information on your research assignments

-- how to use a software such as RefWorks which helps you to manage your bibliographies and cite (give credit to the sources that you consult)
+- how to use citation software to help you to manage your bibliographies and cite (give credit to the sources that you consult)

 - how to borrow materials that we don't own at SFU Library, through a service called Inter-Library Loans (ILL) - mostly free of charge